SantanderMetGroup/ansible-thredds-cluster/README.md

 ## Usage

-In both cases, there are **three** different type of uses:
+In both cases, there are **three** different type of deployments:

- 1. Install service (HTTPD/Tomcat) from RedHat repository and control them with System service (as root user)
+ 1. Deploy service (HTTPD/Tomcat) from RedHat/CentOS repository and control them with OS init system service (as root user)
- 2. Install service (HTTPD/Tomcat) from source and control them with System service (as root user)
+ 2. Deploy service (HTTPD/Tomcat) from source and control them with OS init system service (as root user)
- 3. Install service (HTTPD/Tomcat) from source and control them with [Supervisord] (as non-root user)
+ 3. Deploy service (HTTPD/Tomcat) from source and control them with [supervisord] init system (as non-root user)

-### Deploying a machine with [Apache HTTPD Server]
+### Deploying [Apache HTTPD Server] in a host

-This Ansible playbook deploys an Apache HTTPD Server as a load balancer with Tomcat instances as backend.
+This Ansible playbook deploys an Apache HTTPD Server as a load balancer with Tomcat instances as backends.

 #### Role variables